openservicemesh/osm-docs/content/docs/guides/troubleshooting/uninstall.md

 # OSM Mesh Uninstall Troubleshooting Guide

-If for any reason, `osm uninstall mesh` or `osm uninstall cluster-wide-resources` (as documented in the [uninstall guide](/docs/guides/uninstall/)) fails, you may manually delete OSM resources as detailed below.
+If for any reason, `osm uninstall mesh` (as documented in the [uninstall guide](/docs/guides/uninstall/)) fails, you may manually delete OSM resources as detailed below.

 Set environment variables for your mesh:
 ```console